ur-tcs/programming-2-ex-11/structural_induction/README.md

 **Your are allowed to copy/clone/fork this repository, but not to share solutions of the exercise in any public repository or web page.**

-Note that this exercise is meant to be solved on paper.
+Note that except the part on writing your own tests, this exercise is meant to be solved on paper.
 You do not need to add/complete any code.

 ## Proofs on lists